Updated March 2018

-It’s completely official and almost 100% in place – people resident in Northern Ireland can have free abortions in England.
+It’s completely official now 100% in place – people resident in Northern Ireland can have free abortions in England.
 This super amazing news was so incredible that we joined with the London Irish Abortion Rights Campaign, Alliance for Choice, Amnesty International UK, the Family Planning Association, the British Pregnancy Advisory Service, Marie Stopes UK and Stella Creasy MP to issue a joint press release to express our joy.
-The last piece of the puzzle will be a central booking system – one number that anyone in Northern Ireland can call to book their abortion.
+The last piece of the puzzle went live in March, one number (0333 234 2184) that anyone in Northern Ireland can call to book their abortion.
 Until then, clients will arrange their appointments via individual providers.
 But what does this mean, practically, for ASN and women who may seek out ASN?
 We’re glad you asked . . . .

 This is amazing news.
 Does this mean ASN can close?

 Yes it is, and alas no. Clients from Northern Ireland have been about 20% of ASN clients for the past three years.
 The pregnant people of Ireland, the Isle of Man and the Channel Islands still need our help!
 Also, ASN will still be here for the women in Northern Ireland who fall through any cracks in the government scheme, and will continue to be here until there is free, safe, legal abortion in all the countries we serve.

 What will women from Northern Ireland get for free?

 A consultation and, if they so choose, an abortion in England.
 Other services include HIV and sexually transmitted infection testing as appropriate and an offer of contraception where appropriate.
 Treatment will be free at point of delivery.

 What about travel and accommodation costs?

 Help with travel costs will be available if financial hardship criteria are met for both the woman requiring treatment, and in certain cases, a parent/guardian or carer.